 Medical exemption certificate

-Patients suffering from any of the conditions listed below will continue to be eligible to apply for a medical exemption certificate or register for the Minor Ailment Service and receive free NHS prescriptions in England.
+Patients suffering from any of the conditions listed below will continue to be eligible to apply for a medical exemption certificate and receive free NHS prescriptions in England.

 - Permanent Fistula (for example caecostomy, colostomy, laryngostomy, or ilestomy) requiring continuous surgical dressing or an appliance